 Addressing

 When it comes to formatting your direct mailers, make sure to allow space for postage in the upper right-hand corner, particularly if you are sending a postcard or self-mailer, as there will be no envelope.
-Of course, your address data needs to be correct and accurate to ensure strong deliverability, and you will also need to add space for your return address, usually in the upper left-hand corner or on the back of the envelope, in case the item can’t be delivered.
+Of course, your address data needs to be correct and accurate to ensure strong deliverability—for best practices, you should also consider how clean is your data before launching a campaign.
+You will also need to add space for your return address, usually in the upper left-hand corner or on the back of the envelope, in case the item can’t be delivered.

 Imagery